mitre-ace-direct/ace-direct/docs/installation/INSTALLATION.md

 * Set the `common:debug_level` parameter in `/home/acedirect/ace-direct/dat/config.json` to *ALL* to receive all messages in the log files.
 * Check the `logs` folder in each application folder for errors or warnings: `ls /home/acedirect/ace-direct/*/logs/*.log`
-* Verify that OpenAM, Redis, MongoDB, NGINX, and MySQL are running.
+* Verify that Redis, MongoDB, NGINX, and MySQL are running.
-* Verify that there are no firewalls blocking internal ports (e.g., `firewalld` on OpenAM blocking access to `8443`).
+* Verify that there are no firewalls blocking internal ports (e.g., `firewalld` running on any app servers).
 * Does the BusyLight device respond?
 Try the self-test mode on the BusyLight server app.
 * Verify that the `/etc/hosts` file is configured correctly.
 * Verify that the `/etc/nginx/nginx.conf` file is configured correctly.
 * Verify that `/home/acedirect/ace-direct/dat/config.json` is configured correctly.
 * Check if `asterisk` is publicly accessible: Visit `https://ASTERISK_FQDN/ws`.
 The page should display `Upgrade Required`.
 * Management Portal installation - for any `lodash` errors, try installing the `lodash` library globally as root: `sudo npm install lodash -g`.
 * NGINX cannot proxy to the NODE server - when using FQDNs for ACEDirect in `/etc/nginx/nginx.conf`, the FQDNs may force traffic through a proxy.
-To resolve this, map the FQDN to the private IP instead using a private host zone. *Or*, simply use private IP addresses in place of FQDN in `/etc/nginx/nginx.conf` for the ACEDirect, ManagementPortal, and ace (OpenAM) paths.
+To resolve this, map the FQDN to the private IP instead using a private host zone. *Or*, simply use private IP addresses in place of FQDN in `/etc/nginx/nginx.conf` for the ACEDirect, ManagementPortal, and login (`/ace`) paths.
 * Install MongoDB on RHEL - if the `installer.py` script fails to install MongoDB on RHEL, try `sudo yum install -y mongodb-org` .
 * No CDR records in the Management Portal - Make sure Asterisk is configured to have the MySQL database credentials, CDR database name, and CDR table name.
 Also make sure that the ODBC C library is installed on the Asterisk server; this library is normally installed by the automated installation script.
 * Consumer portal cannot reach Asterisk; ERR_CONNECTION_REFUSED - make sure Asterisk is configured to use valid certificates.